 JoJo “Leave (Get Out)” (2004)

-This Easter egg is one that requires a little bit of knowledge about the music production industry to recognize.
+This Easter egg is one that requires a little bit of knowledge about the music production industry to recognise.
 When JoJo came into the music scene with her debut single, “Leave (Get Out)” in 2004 at the tender age of 13, she delivered star-quality vocals and presence that belied her age, making her the youngest solo artist to top the US Billboard Pop songs chart.
 Towards the end of the video in the bathroom, there is graffiti on the wall that says “I (heart) Erik”, which is a nod to the music video’s director, Erik White.

 Fall Out Boy “A Little Less Sixteen Candles, A Little More ‘Touch Me’” (2005)